opendocsg/opendoc-supreme-court-judgements/2019_SGHC_20/report.md

 4       The 1st Defendant is also a company incorporated in Singapore and is in the business inter alia of the manufacture and sale of MSP Products.
 The 2nd Defendant (“Avram”) and the 3rd Defendant (“Patricia Yong”) are the sole shareholders and directors of the 1st Defendant.

-5       The 1st Plaintiff entered into an Asia Marketing Agreement (“AMA”) with the 1st Defendant on 22 December 2009 under which the 1st Plaintiff was to have the right to market and distribute the 1st Defendant’s MSP Products in various territories more particularly set out in Annex B to the AMA.[\[note: 1\]](#Ftn_1) For that right to be exclusive with respect to any country (“Exclusive Distributorship Right”), the 1st Plaintiff had to achieve a certain “Targeted Minimum Business Level” prescribed in Annex B for that country.
-For the purposes of this case, we are concerned only with Indonesia with respect to which the applicable Targeted Minimum Business Level was USD 1 million.[\[note: 2\]](#Ftn_2)
+5       The 1st Plaintiff entered into an Asia Marketing Agreement (“AMA”) with the 1st Defendant on 22 December 2009 under which the 1st Plaintiff was to have the right to market and distribute the 1st Defendant’s MSP Products in various territories more particularly set out in Annex B to the AMA.[^1] For that right to be exclusive with respect to any country (“Exclusive Distributorship Right”), the 1st Plaintiff had to achieve a certain “Targeted Minimum Business Level” prescribed in Annex B for that country.
+For the purposes of this case, we are concerned only with Indonesia with respect to which the applicable Targeted Minimum Business Level was USD 1 million.[^2]

 6       The President of the 1st Plaintiff was one Andrew Emmanuel Tani (“Andrew Tani”).
-At the time that the AMA was executed, the 1st Defendant and Andrew Tani also signed a letter agreement (the “Commission Agreement”) for an “overriding commission” of 8% to be paid to Andrew Tani for all purchases of the 1st Defendant’s range of MSP Products arranged by Andrew Tani through the 1st Plaintiff.[\[note: 3\]](#Ftn_3)
+At the time that the AMA was executed, the 1st Defendant and Andrew Tani also signed a letter agreement (the “Commission Agreement”) for an “overriding commission” of 8% to be paid to Andrew Tani for all purchases of the 1st Defendant’s range of MSP Products arranged by Andrew Tani through the 1st Plaintiff.[^3]

 7       Despite the 1st Plaintiff having signed the AMA, it was unable to put up any funds to achieve exclusive distributorship in Indonesia.
-The 1st Plaintiff failed to remit USD 1 million to place an order for an initial inventory of the MSP Products by 31 January 2010 as required under Clause 3.6 of the AMA.[\[note: 4\]](#Ftn_4) This was not for want of effort on Andrew Tani’s part.
-One potential investor, Hermanto Setyabudi (“Hermanto”) failed to put up the funds despite earlier indications otherwise.[\[note: 5\]](#Ftn_5) Orders which were placed were not followed through with payment.
-The 1st Defendant’s President, Patricia Yong informed Andrew Tani on 8 February 2010 that her Vice-President, Avram would not discuss product mix and packing until payment had been made.[\[note: 6\]](#Ftn_6) Andrew Tani was embarrassed. [\[note: 7\]](#Ftn_7)
+The 1st Plaintiff failed to remit USD 1 million to place an order for an initial inventory of the MSP Products by 31 January 2010 as required under Clause 3.6 of the AMA.[^4] This was not for want of effort on Andrew Tani’s part.
+One potential investor, Hermanto Setyabudi (“Hermanto”) failed to put up the funds despite earlier indications otherwise.[^5] Orders which were placed were not followed through with payment.
+The 1st Defendant’s President, Patricia Yong informed Andrew Tani on 8 February 2010 that her Vice-President, Avram would not discuss product mix and packing until payment had been made.[^6] Andrew Tani was embarrassed. [^7]

-8       On 18 February 2010, Andrew Tani sent an email to Avram naming four potential investors, of whom Tony Lie was one.[\[note: 8\]](#Ftn_8)
+8       On 18 February 2010, Andrew Tani sent an email to Avram naming four potential investors, of whom Tony Lie was one.[^8]

-9       On 21 February 2010, Patricia Yong reminded Andrew Tani via email that it \[was\] crucial that exclusivity \[was\] “secured” and expressed her concern as to the 1st Plaintiff’s non-exclusive status given that USD 1 million had not been raised.[\[note: 9\]](#Ftn_9)
+9       On 21 February 2010, Patricia Yong reminded Andrew Tani via email that it \[was\] crucial that exclusivity \[was\] “secured” and expressed her concern as to the 1st Plaintiff’s non-exclusive status given that USD 1 million had not been raised.[^9]

 10     Avram’s evidence was that he had been “angry” with Andrew Tani for “dragging too long”.
-He wanted Andrew Tani personally to find the money to pay the USD 1 million.[\[note: 10\]](#Ftn_10)
+He wanted Andrew Tani personally to find the money to pay the USD 1 million.[^10]

 11     In the period between late February and early March 2010, Andrew Tani approached Tony Lie, with a proposal for the latter to invest in the venture to acquire the Exclusive Distributorship Right.
 Andrew Tani told Tony Lie that he was looking for an investor to provide USD 1 million which would go towards an initial order of the MSP Products in order to gain exclusive distributorship.
 Tony Lie agreed in principle to invest the USD 1 million but later had second thoughts.
 The MSP Products consisted of a range of lubricants and in order to place an order, it was necessary to specify the particular MSP Products and the quantity of the same.
 As the Plaintiffs had no knowledge which of the MSP Products would sell well, there was a risk that demand for the MSP Products in Indonesia might not match the Plaintiffs’ order composition for an initial USD 1 million order.
-He was therefore prepared to invest only USD 500,000 to determine if the MSP Products could sell well in Indonesia and, if so, which of them.[\[note: 11\]](#Ftn_11)
+He was therefore prepared to invest only USD 500,000 to determine if the MSP Products could sell well in Indonesia and, if so, which of them.[^11]

 12     It was against this background that the 10 March 2010 meeting between Andrew Tani, Tony Lie and Avram took place (“10 March 2010 Meeting”).
 Avram thought the meeting was for him to demonstrate the efficacy of the MSP Products.
-This was, of course, to impress Tony Lie so that the latter would invest the USD 1 million Andrew Tani needed to find for the 1st Plaintiff.[\[note: 12\]](#Ftn_12)
+This was, of course, to impress Tony Lie so that the latter would invest the USD 1 million Andrew Tani needed to find for the 1st Plaintiff.[^12]

-13     According to the Plaintiffs, at the meeting, after Avram had demonstrated the MSP Products, Tony Lie then informed Avram of his decision to invest only USD 500,000 as he wanted to make sure that the mix of the MSP Products was saleable before investing more.[\[note: 13\]](#Ftn_13)
+13     According to the Plaintiffs, at the meeting, after Avram had demonstrated the MSP Products, Tony Lie then informed Avram of his decision to invest only USD 500,000 as he wanted to make sure that the mix of the MSP Products was saleable before investing more.[^13]

 14     The Plaintiffs aver that, in response, Avram assured Tony Lie of the quality of the MSP Products and that they would sell well.
-According to Tony Lie, in order to persuade him to invest the full USD 1 million, Avram made the following representations (“the Representations”)[\[note: 14\]](#Ftn_14):
+According to Tony Lie, in order to persuade him to invest the full USD 1 million, Avram made the following representations (“the Representations”)[^14]:

 (a)     that the MSP Products were of good quality and would prove to be highly popular in Indonesia; (Note: In Tony Lie’s and Andrew Tani’s respective Affidavits of Evidence-in-Chief they deposed that Avram also stated that slower moving stock could be replaced with faster moving items.
-But this was omitted in the Plaintiff’s pleading)[\[note: 15\]](#Ftn_15).
+But this was omitted in the Plaintiff’s pleading)[^15].

 (b)     that if Tony Lie would provide funds in the amount of USD 1 million to the 1st Plaintiff, the latter would obtain the Exclusive Distributorship Right for Indonesia without having to make a firm order for USD 1 million worth of MSP Products.
 Instead, the 1st Plaintiff would only have to place an initial order for USD 500,000 worth of the MSP Products and the 1st Defendant would hold the balance of the USD 1 million as a deposit for and on behalf of the 1st Plaintiff until it was prepared and ready to place the next order; and